bsc it course

 Difference Between BSc IT and BSc Computer Science

-BSc in IT and BSc in Computer science are both Bachelor in Information Technology degrees.
+BSc IT and Computer Science are both Bachelor’s in Information Technology courses.
 However, there are a few technical differences between these courses.

 BSc IT